rinalds98/expense-tracker/README.md

 How To Use
 =

-# Data Used
+## Data Used
- - Both income and expense data is structured in the same way.
-It has the username, date, description and amount.
+ - Both income and expense data are structured in the same way.
+It has the username, date, description, and amount.
  - The worksheets that are supplied have 2 users, Tom and Jane. each with different income and expenses.
-When running the program if you input tom as the username you will be able to view and add Toms income and expenses and likewise for Jane.
+When running the program if you input tom as the username you will be able to view and add Tom's income and expenses and likewise for Jane.
  ## - Income Data
  ![income Data](assets/images/income-data.png)